 Brazil has long hoped to provide just that with the popular petition process.
 It allows its more than 145 million citizens to vote on significant political decisions.
 However, as can be imagined with so many votes, the logistics of the process is a nightmare.

 This is an important process in the country though.
-This is because Congress is required to discuss the petition if it has the signatures of at least 1% of the Brazil’s population.
-However, the lack of a dedicated and cost-effective platform to deal with these votes is a major roadblock, meaning that less and less petitions are being heard in Congress.
+This is because Congress is required to discuss the petition if it has the signatures of at least 1% of Brazil’s population.
+However, the lack of a dedicated and cost-effective platform to deal with these votes is a major roadblock, meaning that less and fewer petitions are being heard in Congress.